 Westminster makes every effort to award transfer credit that is relevant to a student’s anticipated major, fits within our general academic areas, and does not artificially inflate completed hours in a way that might jeopardize a student’s ability to be eligible for continued financial aid.
 However, it is not always possible to determine the nature of a class from just a course title on the transcript and often, more information is required to determine Westminster equivalencies.
 Any student that wishes to appeal a transfer decision may proceed as follows:

-- Review your transfer evaluation thoroughly with your transfer advisor.
+- Review your transfer evaluation thoroughly with your admissions counselor or academic advisor.

-- Provide a syllabus for any course in question to the Transfer Coordinator for review.
+- Provide a syllabus for any course in question to the Academic Records Coordinator in the Registrar's Office for review.

 - You will receive written confirmation regarding any transfer decision either with an adjusted Transfer Evaluation award or a letter outlining any decision to deny your appeal.